dynatrace-research/kivebpf/docs/USAGE.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml
 ```

+Note: This dependency is currently required but it should be dropped
+in a future release.
+Additionally, as a temporary solution
+cert-manager configures a self-signing issuer: this is not meant to be
+used on EKS or other providers, please use Minikube or Kind to test
+the operator.

 To install the operator from the online docker registry, first make
 sure your system is supported by reading the `Suppoted Environments`
 section in the official